ethereum-optimism/optimistic-specs/specs/deposits.md

 - `context.value` set to `sendValue`

 No gas is bought on L2 and no refund is provided.
 The gas used for the deposit is subtracted from the gas pool on L2.
+Gas usage exactly matches other transaction types (including intrinsic gas).
+If a deposit runs out of gas or has some other failure, the mint will succeed and the nonce of the account will be increased, but no other state transition will occur.

 #### Nonce Handling